Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 grant apply tag on account to role foundational_role;
 ```

-### Setting up Snowflake for the Finance team
+### Setting up Snowflake for the finance team

-Meanwhile, the average finance team member is more accustomed to consuming dashboards and building spreadsheets, however more and more demands on data has led to the finance team to owning and managing more data to rapidly respond to changing demands.
+Meanwhile, the average finance team member is more accustomed to consuming dashboards and building spreadsheets, however more and more demands on data has led to the finance team owning and managing more data to rapidly respond to changing demands.
 And so, the team has upskilled team members and brought on an analytics engineer to use Snowflake and dbt Cloud, in order to create data pipelines building off of the foundation project for daily reporting use-cases.

-Now create the Finance team workspace.
+Now create the finance team workspace.
 The code below will:

 - Create a `finance_role` role for creating and managing resources in the `finance_db` database using the `finance_wh` warehouse.